 Presentation File: No File Uploaded

 New Mexico experienced significant impacts of regional-scale drought from 2011-2014.
-Global climate change may make such events a new normal: drought events are expected to increase in both frequency and severity in the southwest.
-Many of the hardest-hit areas were in desert grass- and shrubland.
+Global climate change may make such events a new normal for the southwest: drought events are expected to increase in both frequency and severity over the coming century.
 While semiarid grasslands recover quickly from short-term drought, the cumulative impacts of climate change may reduce the resiliency of these systems over time.
-Remote sensing methods may allow efficient and cost-effective comparison of ecosystem recovery from drought events over time using long-running imagery systems like Landsat.
-We investigate the efficacy of using multi-endmember spectral mixture analysis to quantify the impacts of drought events on the fractional cover of green vegetation (GV), non-photosynthetic vegetation (NPV), and soil.
+Remote sensing methods can allow efficient and cost-effective comparison of ecosystem recovery from drought events over time using long-running imaging systems like Landsat.
+We investigate the efficacy of using multi-endmember spectral mixture analysis to quantify the impacts of drought events on the fractional cover of green vegetation (GV), non-photosynthetic vegetation (NPV), and soil (S).
 Field spectra of dominant vegetation species were collected at the Sevilleta National Wildlife Refuge over six field sessions from May – September 2019.
-Four endmember selection methods were tested to optimize the spectral library, as well as three thresholding methods to unmix Landsat imagery from 2009 (five years pre-drought), 2014 (final year of drought), and 2019 (five years post-drought).
-Our model successfully modeled fractions of NPV, GV and soil, with R2 values of 0.88, 0.76, and 0.86 respectively; however, the model was unreliable at modeling GV fractions <30%, problematic in this study area, where green vegetation averaged 12% in mixed cover reference plots.
-We see this research as a promising first step in building long-term maps of vegetation dynamics for the study area.
+Four endmember selection methods were tested to optimize the spectral library, as well as three thresholding adjustments to unmix Landsat imagery from 2009 (two years pre-drought), 2014 (final year of drought), and 2019 (five years post-drought).
+The best fit model had high levels of agreement for all three classes with R2 values of 0.89 (NPV), 0.71 (GV), and 0.81 (S), respectively.
+Image differencing showed increases in S and decreases in NPV fractions throughout the study area that were unaccompanied by a return to baseline cover in the post-drought period.